 7 Quick Tricks to Sleep Better Tonight

-Getting a good night’s sleep is just a dream for a lot of people—and it takes more than counting sheep to drift off and stay snoozin’.
-While there’s certainly no lack of tips for a solid slumber—get plenty of exercise, keep the bedroom at a cool temperature, drink a warm glass of milk—they’re often as tired as the sleep-deprived people they’re meant to help.
+Getting a good night’s sleep is just a dream for a lot of people—and it takes more than counting sheep to not only drift off, but to stay asleep.
+While there’s certainly no lack of tips and sleep hacks for a solid slumber—get plenty of exercise, keep the bedroom at a cool temperature, drink a warm glass of milk—they’re often as tired as the sleep-deprived people they’re meant to help.

 A new generation of sleep hacks—some unconventional, others counterintuitive—could maybe, just maybe, solve your sleepy-time problems.
 So kick the jumping sheep to the curb (unless they’re working for you, then keep on counting!).
 Here are seven fresh tips you can try ASAP:

+Need to work late?
 Caffeine is the enemy when it comes to sleep—or at least that’s what you’re used to hearing.
-Yet a UK study found that people who took a “coffee nap”—they drank one to two cups of coffee and then immediately took a 20-minute nap—not only fell asleep but awoke more alert and energized.
+Yet an Australian pilot study found that people who took a “coffee nap”—that is, drinking one to two cups of coffee before a 30-minute nap—“showed marked improvements in both performance and alertness.”

 4. Smell the ZZZs.